 Immunisation Program 2018 and 2019

 Immunisation Sessions are available weekly throughout the municipality.
 Please click on the link below for dates and times of the next immunisation sessions.

-Bring your Medicare Card, Child Health Record Book or any other immunisation history documents with you when you attend.
+Bring your Medicare Card (if you have one), Child Health Record Book or any other immunisation history documents with you when you attend.
+You do not need a Medicare Card to receive free immunisations.

 Appointment clinics are available at the following venues.
 Please telephone 8470 8562 to make a booking.